Kurt-Hetrick/RANDOM/README.md

 The output will be written into the directory that you point it to as;

-md_target-dirctory_Day Month Date hh:mm:ss zone yyyy.txt
+md_target-directory_Day Month Date hh:mm:ss zone yyyy.txt

 example: